Patater/modern-cmake/README.md

 {% hint style='working' %}
-This document is a work in progress.
+This book is meant to be a living document.
 You can raise an issue or put in a merge request on [GitLab](https://gitlab.com/CLIUtils/modern-cmake).
 {% endhint %}

 In short, here are the most likely questions in your mind if you are considering Modern CMake: